ines/course-starter-python/docs/index.md

 Since we are adding new class names will are going to need to edit the document that formats the class name.
 This can be found in `src/styles/index.module.sass`.

-you will need to paste the new classes as follows below into the document.
+You will need to paste the new classes as follows below into the document.

 ```
 .subtitle